-Petitions are reviewed by the Student Affairs Committee (SAC) 3 to 6 weeks after submission.
-If a student disagrees with the Committee’s decision, they may appeal to the Executive Community of the Schulich Faculty Council within 14 calendar days of receiving the decision letter.
+Petitions are reviewed by the Student Affairs Committee (SAC), and may take 3 to 6 weeks to receive a decision.
+If a student disagrees with the Committee’s decision, they may appeal to the Executive Committee of the Schulich Faculty Council within 14 calendar days of receiving the decision letter.

 - Academic Forms (Undergraduate) Academic Forms (Graduate)

 Students can petition an existing Schulich regulation, an academic decision, or a Required Withdrawal from their program.

 Each petition must clearly outline the request and provide proof of extenuating circumstances.
 Petitions are reviewed by the Student Affairs Committee.

 It is strongly recommended that students schedule an advising appointment before submitting their petition.

 Petitions will be considered for rare and unforeseen extenuating circumstances.
 These are for conditions that could not have been predicted or anticipated.

 The Student Affairs Committee (SAC) is comprised of faculty and students with oversight provided by the Student Academic Services Coordinator and the Director, Student & Enrolment Services.

 Based on the nature of the request, some petitions may be seen by the SAC Sub-Committee resulting in a shorter review period.

 Prior to submitting a grade appeal, students should first attempt to resolve final grade disagreements with their instructor.